 So-called "embedded" structures are the parade examples of conventional recursion.
 How does the o/el model conceptualize these, if not with containment and connection?
 First, we emphasize that there is no notion of embedding without the object metaphor and connection/containment blend.
 This is clear when we reflect on why some patterns are better or worse examples of recursion.
-For instance, though tail-recursion (A) can evoke a schema of containers inside containers, it is considered somewhat less worthy because it is easy to replace the nested containers with a sequence of adjacent ones (A').
-Center-embedding (B) is a classic example of recursion because the mirror spatial symmetry of object dependencies maps nicely to nested containers, when the objects are arranged in a line (temporal order is spatial arrangement).
-In contrast, scrambling (C) requires internal merge (i.e. movement, spatial rearrangement) and is not consistent with any nested container schema.
+For instance, though tail-recursion (A) can evoke a schema of containers inside containers, it is considered somewhat less worthy as an example of recursion because it is easy to replace the nested containers with a sequence of adjacent ones (A').
+Center-embedding (B) is a more worthy example of recursion because the mirror spatial symmetry of object dependencies maps nicely to nested containers, when the objects are arranged in a line (i.e. TEMPORAL ORDER IS SPATIAL ARRANGEMENT).
+In contrast, scrambling (C) requires internal merge (i.e. movement, spatial re-arrangement) and is not consistent with any nested container schema.